nikoladze/LMU_DA_ML/README.md

 # LMU_DA_ML_19Adv

-## Material for course on data analysis and machine learning at LMU, September 2019
+## Material for the course on data analysis and machine learning at the LMU Munich, September 2020.

 Start with **[PythonDA_ML.ipynb](PythonDA_ML.ipynb)**